 Formulation and analysis of mathematical models.
 Mathematical tools include dimensional analysis, optimization, simulation, probability, and elementary differential equations.
 Applications to biology, economics, other areas of science.
 The necessary mathematical and scientific background is developed as needed.
 Students participate in formulating models as well as in analyzing them.
-Prerequisites: Multivariable Calculus with a grade of C or better or permission of the instructor.
+Prerequisites: Grade C or better in either MATH-SHU 151 (Multivariable Calculus) or MATH-SHU 201 (Honors Calculus), and grade C or better in either MATH-SHU 140 (Linear Algebra) or MATH-SHU 141 (Honors Linear Algebra I).